auto scaling observability

 Even with all of these in place, monitoring is not enough.
 Due to the sheer complexity of today’s landscape, you need to consider and think differently about the tools you use and how you use the intelligence and data you receive from them to resolve issues before they become incidents.
 That monitoring by itself is not enough.

 The tool used to monitor is just a tool that probably does not cross technical domains, and different groups of users will administer each tool without a holistic view.
 The tools alone can take you only half the way through the journey.
 Also, what needs to be addressed is the culture and the traditional way of working in silos.
 A siloed environment can affect the monitoring strategy you want to implement.
-Here you can look into an Observability platform.
+Here, you can look at an observability platform.

 Observability vs Monitoring

-So when it comes to observability vs monitoring, we know that monitoring can detect problems and tell you if a system is down, and when your system is UP, Monitoring doesn’t care.
+When it comes to observability vs. monitoring, we know that monitoring can detect problems and tell you if a system is down, and when your system is UP, Monitoring doesn’t care.
 Monitoring only cares when there is a problem.
 The problem has to happen before monitoring takes action.
 It’s very reactive.
-So if everything is working, monitoring doesn’t care.
+So, if everything is working, monitoring doesn’t care.

-On the other hand, we have an Observability platform, a more proactive practice.
+On the other hand, we have an observability platform, which is a more proactive practice.
 It’s about what and how your system and services are doing.
-Observability lets you improve your insight into how complex systems work and let’s quickly get to the root cause of any problem, known and unknown.
+Observability lets you improve your insight into how complex systems work and quickly get to the root cause of any problem, known or unknown.

 Observability is best suited for interrogating systems to explicitly discover the source of any problem, along any dimension or combination of dimensions, without first predicting.
 This is a proactive approach.

-The Observability platform pulls the context from different sources of information like logs, metrics, events, and traces into one central context.
+The Observability platform pulls context from different sources of information, such as logs, metrics, events, and traces, into one central context.
 Distributed tracing adds a lot of value here.

 Also, when everything is placed into one context, you can quickly switch between the necessary views to troubleshoot the root cause.
-An excellent key component of any observability system is the ability to view these telemetry sources with one single pane of glass.
+Viewing these telemetry sources with one single pane of glass is an excellent key component of any observability system.

-Known and Unknown / Observability Unknown and Unknown
+## Known and Unknown vs Unknown and Unknown

 Monitoring automatically reports whether known failure conditions are occurring or are about to occur.
-In other words, they are optimized for reporting on unknown conditions about known failure modes.
-This is referred to as known unknowns.
-In contrast, Observability is centered around discovering if and why previously unknown failure modes may be occurring: in other words, to discover unknown unknowns.
+In other words, it is optimized for reporting on unknown conditions about known failure modes, which are referred to as known unknowns.
+In contrast, Observability is centered around discovering if and why previously unknown failure modes may be occurring, in other words, to find unknown unknowns.

-The monitoring-based approach of metrics and dashboards is an investigative practice that leads with the experience and intuition of humans to detect and make sense of system issues.
+The monitoring-based approach of metrics and dashboards is an investigative practice that relies on humans’ experience and intuition to detect and understand system issues.
 This is okay for a simple legacy system that fails in predictable ways, but the instinctual technique falls short for modern systems that fail in unpredictable ways.

 With modern applications, the complexity and scale of their underlying systems quickly make that approach unattainable, and we can’t rely on hunches.
 Observability tools differ from traditional monitoring tools because they enable engineers to investigate any system, no matter how complex.
 You don’t need to react to a hunch or have intimate system knowledge to generate a hunch.